chriscoombs/aws-school-data-analytics/README.md

 #### Access the web app

 Go to the output tab on the cloudformation console and click on the Cloudfront Distribution output.
 You will be able to see a analytics web application build with chart.js to give insights inside student and teacher data.
 To access the console put an id from 1 to 20 or p1 to p7 for teachers dashboards.
+Contents of the dashboards are in portuguese.
 Here are some examples of dashboards:

 <p align="center">
 <img src="images/dashboard10.JPG">